Electrolytic protection using free electrons of water

 This phenomenon lasts for more than 6 hours.

-The Pipetector applies black-body radiation to generate electromagnetic waves
+The Pipetector is applied of black-body radiation to generate electromagnetic waves

 ・Black-body radiation is a theory that any materials in the world can emit electromagnetic waves without supply of external power source.

 ・Ceramic and charcoal are some of the examples of black body.
 When ceramic products are sintered at 1,200 degrees Celsius during their manufacturing process, they store a thermal energy within.
 This energy (entropy) decreases by itself as the time passes by, and thus the ceramics emit electromagnetic waves.